If you are reading one of my stock market articles, you may have come across an investment term or phrase that you are unfamiliar with.

 View illustrations and read more about drawing Trendlines here:

 Volume "spikes" can also help determine a stock’s trend, depending upon where it develops in the larger trend at hand.
 Some volume spikes stop trends, some start new trends while others continue trends at hand.
 Therefore, volume spikes can be used to confirm breakouts, continuations or climaxes.

-I discuss volume in more detail on its webpage along with price.
-"Price & Volume" go hand in hand.
+I discuss volume in more detail on its webpage, along with a stock's price as an indicator.
+"Price & Volume" analysis is like peanut butter and jelly.

 Join Trendy Stock Charts

 If you aren't a member already, what are you waiting for?
 As a Trendy Stock Charts member, all of the above stock market terms & definitions will become second-hand nature in no time.